 Pet loss is hard.

 I can’t tell you how many people told us, “Just pour yourself into the new puppy.
-Be grateful you have the new puppy and your other dog.”
+Be grateful you have the new puppy.”
 Of course, they were only trying to help us, but so many of our extended family and friends just didn’t understand how great of a loss we were going through.
 We are still hurting from the loss.
 Titan just isn’t replaceable.
 The relationship each of us built with him the whole two years we had him can’t be replicated.
 Our circumstances just aren’t the same as when we got Titan…and I’d never want to go through a major grief experience to duplicate how that special bond was formed.

-We absolutely love our new puppy and other dog … each of our dogs are beyond precious to us … but none of the three are the same.
+We absolutely love our new puppy and our other dog … each of our dogs are beyond precious to us … but none of the three are the same.
 Each brings their special brand of love and doggy magic to the table of life!

 The loss of Titan was super hard not only because he was a completely indoor dog, but that he also had a very well developed larger-than-life personality.
 He had a high level of emotional intelligence and intuitively knew how to read our family’s emotions.
 He was also very smart.
 When he’d get thirsty, he’d go to our kitchen and bring us a water bottle.
 He was so personable and intelligent…almost like a mini human.
 Anytime the songs “Penny Lane” by The Beatles or “Ho Hey” by the Lumineers came on, he would stop what he was doing and “sing” by howling to the entire song.
 Christmas music would instantly calm him since he would lay on my shoulder as a baby while I was working by the Christmas tree the first month we got him.
 Anytime Christmas music was played, he’d quietly lay down by me and be perfectly still.